KishkinJ10/KishkinJ10/README.md

 - 👋 Hi, I’m @KishkinJ10
 - 👀 I’m interested in open source development!!
-- 🌱 I’m currently learning about git and github also doing competitive coding
+- 🌱 I’m currently working on API open source projects and also doing competitive coding
-- 💞️ I’m looking to collaborate in the google summer of code organizations.
+- 💞️ I’m looking to collaborate in the google summer of code organizations and any open source organization
-- 📫 How to reach me ...
+- 📫 How to reach me through GITHUB!!

 <!---
 KishkinJ10/KishkinJ10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.